irungentoo/Xiaomi_Yi_4k_Camera/4k+/shutter_custom_values/Readme.md

 Which gives you ```writel 0xA596C4 0x574 #Exposure 1396```

+Note that the addressses (ex: 0xA596C4) in this file are provided as an example only and change every firmware version.
+For the right address for your firmware, see the autoexec.ash in the folder corresponding to it.

 The Framerate Base and Framerate Div values are used by the camera to see if the exposure mode is compatible with the framerate of the mode that you are using.
 Ex: if you wanted to change the 1/30s mode to 1/48s exposure and be able